 Business exists in a large environment and many factors affect the business directly and indirectly.
 Every organization has its stakeholders, irrespective of its size, nature, structure and purpose.
 The stakeholders can be any person or entity, who influence and can be influenced by the company’s activities.
 In a business environment, stakeholders are classified into two categories, Internal Stakeholders, and External Stakeholders.
 Internal stakeholders refer to the individuals and parties, within the organization.

 On the other hand, external stakeholders represent outside parties, which affect or get affected by, the business activities.

-Hence, due to the complexity of the business environment, it is very difficult to identify that which factor is considered as the internal or external stakeholder.
-So, here in this article, we are presenting you the differences between Internal and External Stakeholders.
-Have a look.
+Due to the complexity of the business environment, it is very difficult to identify that which factor is considered as the internal or external stakeholder.
+So, here in this article, we are presenting you the differences between internal and external stakeholders.